Panama Defense Forces: Support units

+Police Force

+The green uniformed Fuerza Policia was the national law enforcement force providing police and highway patrol duties nationwide.
+The around 5,000 police personnel were under the jurisdiction of the PDF.
+The following two "Public Order" companies were formed; 1st Centurions, disbanded after the October coup attempt for not supporting Noriega, and 2nd Doberman, who helped defend the "La Comandancia".
+Other components of the FP were the Transit Police and the Highway patrol.

+The DENI (Departmento de Nacionalde Investigationes) was both a criminal police and secret police maintaining a large network of informers throughout the population and government, and possibly US Forces in Panama.
+During the 1989 US invasion DENI was led by Nivaldo Madriñán.

+The National Guard continued to exist but as an umbrella agency under the PF containing the Presidential Guard, Penitentiary Guard, Port Guard, and Forestry Guard.

 Special Forces

-The Special Forces Group consisted of the Explosives Unit, the Frog Men Unit, the Command Unit, the School of Commandos and Special Operations (ECOE) and the UESAT (Special Counter-Terrorism Unit) and Counterintelligence Unit.
+The Special Forces Group consisted of the Command Unit, the Commando Frogmen Unit, the Counterintelligence Unit, the Explosive Ordnance Disposal (EOD) Unit, the School of Commandos and Special Operations (ECOE), the Special Forces Unit, and the UESAT (Special Counter-Terrorism Unit).

 Panamanian Air Force

 The Panamanian Air Force (Fuerza Aerea Panamena, FAP), also known as "Los Gallinazos", was founded on 17 January 1969 and its motto was Desde el Aire, Orden Paz y Lealtad (From the Air, Order Peace and Loyalty).
 It was headquartered in Tocumen and had bases at Curundú, David, Paitilla and Santiago.
 It was composed of a squad of helicopters and a squad of fixed-wing aircraft.
 The helicopter squad was composed of 22 helicopters that were mostly Huey or UH-1N type armed with M60 machine guns and an AS 332 Super Puma Eurocopter.
 The fixed-wing squadron was composed of 38 aircraft T-35 Pillán, Cessna, Twin Otter, CASA CN-235, called by the FAP in codename "Elektra", used for paratrooper and infantry forces, CASA C-212 Aviocar, Cessna 208 Caravan and a Boeing 727.
 It had around 500 personnel.